CityDraft/.github/profile/README.md

-CityDraft is a tool designed for civil engineers that aims to create more sustainable cities.
-It involves AI that recognizes city model and analyses possible shortcomings like inefficient road systems or propability of noise and air pollutions.
+CityDraft is a tool designed for civil engineers that aims to help create more sustainable cities.
+It aims to empower engineers by creating versatile toolset for AI analysis of infrastructure projects.
+It involves AI that recognises city model and analyses possible shortcomings like inefficient road and public transport systems or probability of noise and air pollutions.